ernst-kion-ext/certmanager-frontend/README.md

 ### TODO

 - Have to make a server choice option in the frontend
+- Should the Vaulttoken be given through the frontend or use an API key instead?
 - fetchCertificates() should have a configurable server option
 - add statistics bars